List of mayors of Cincinnati: History

 Until the charter of 1815, the president of the council served as equivalent of mayor.
 Two sources agree on the list of presidents:

 Prior to 1925 (and since 1999) the mayor of Cincinnati, Ohio was elected in a separate, partisan election.

 In 1924, the Charter Party, a local third-party, was founded.
 It has elected members of the city council and mayors.
 Until 1961, many Democrats ran as Charterites.
 The party focuses exclusively on local government; thus, many Charterites switch to a major party when seeking office outside Cincinnati.

 From 1925 through 1998, the mayor was chosen by the city council from among its nine members.

 In 1971, a coalition of two parties, the Democrats and the Charterites, worked out a power-sharing plan, which, starting in 1973, resulted in a rotating mayorship.
 After a few years of rotation, they decided that the city council member who received the most votes in the election would automatically become mayor.

 In 1999, Charlie Luken became the first mayor to take office under a restored system of direct mayoral election.

 Mayor firsts

 In 1900, Julius Fleischmann became the youngest mayor of Cincinnati at the age of 28 years.

 In 1954, Dorothy N. Dolbey became the first female mayor of the City of Cincinnati.

+In 1972, Ted Berry, became the first African-American Mayor of Cincinnati.

 In 2006, Mark Mallory was the first directly elected African-American Mayor of Cincinnati.

 On November 2, 2021, Aftab Pureval was elected the first Asian American mayor of Cincinnati.
 Mayor Pureval is the 70th and current mayor of Cincinnati.